-Facilitating sustained South-South peer learning and exchange on the challenges and opportunities associated with national adaptation planning and implementation.
+Facilitating peer learning and exchange.
+We facilitate sustained South-South peer learning and exchange on the opportunities and challenges associated with national adaptation planning and action.
 For example, our flagship Targeted Topics Forums and Peer Learning Summits bring together policy-makers and practitioners involved in NAP processes to have focused, technical discussions on challenges and best practices.

 Supporting national-level action on NAP development and implementation.
 We provide technical support and knowledge sharing to leverage existing resources, minimize overlaps, and identify gaps in supporting the NAP process.
 The Network’s Country Support Hub provides expert advice and short-term technical support, and the Network’s in-country support programs provide long-term technical support and capacity development.